Call Us

 Enquire

-This page was medically reviewed by Dr Paul McLaren (MBBS, FRCPsych, MA, BA, MSc), Dr McLaren is a General Adult Psychiatrist and Medical Director at Priory Hospital Ticehurst House in October 2021.
+This page was medically reviewed by Dr Paul McLaren (MBBS, FRCPsych, MA, BA, MSc), Dr McLaren is a General Adult Psychiatrist and Medical Director at Priory Hospital Ticehurst House.

 Your chances of developing depression are likely to be down to a combination of factors.
 These include genetic or psychological factors that mean someone may be more vulnerable to developing depression, as well as environmental stresses or triggers.